Wilhelm von Freytag: Career

 Freytag commanded the Hanoverian troops and the 13,000–15,000-man Austro-Hanoverian corps under Duke of York in the Flanders Campaign in 1793, seeing action at Raismes (St. Amand) on 8 May, Famars on 23 May, the Siege of Valenciennes from 13 June to 28 July, and Cæsar's Camp 7–8 August.

-In the Siege of Dunkirk he commanded the left wing covering column.
-On 6 September he was driven back by Houchard at the Battle of Hondschoote, where he was wounded and captured, but rescued the following day by Wallmoden's counter-attack.
+In the Siege of Dunkirk he commanded the left-wing covering column.
+On 6 September he was driven back by Houchard at the Battle of Hondschoote, where he was wounded and captured, but rescued the following day by Wallmoden's counterattack.

 He resigned soon after, due to poor relations with the Duke of York and was replaced by Wallmoden.
 Freytag died on 2 January 1798 in Hanover.